Crystal Tools: Version 1.1 and later

 After version 1.0 had been finished, the engine's code name White Engine was changed to the official title Crystal Tools.
 This was not only done to represent the company and its works better, but also due to the refractive effects of real-life crystals that were meant to symbolize the flexibility of the engine.
 Over the next few months, the programmers advanced the engine to version 1.1 and added preliminary support for the Wii.
-In September 2011, Final Fantasy Versus XIII director Tetsuya Nomura announced that his team had replaced Crystal Tools with a proprietary action game engine that was supplemented by the lighting technology of the company's new Luminous Studio engine.
+In September 2011, Final Fantasy Versus XIII director Tetsuya Nomura and his team replaced Crystal Tools with a proprietary action game engine that was supplemented by the lighting technology of the company's new Luminous Studio engine.
 Other teams, such as the staff behind Final Fantasy XIII-2, kept using and refining Crystal Tools.
 For Lightning Returns: Final Fantasy XIII, the engine was adjusted to make it more suitable to games with an open world design.

 Problems

 While Final Fantasy XIII was in production, the development of Crystal Tools caused significant problems and delays.
 The programmers spent much time on taking all demands from staff into account.
 Based on this feedback, Murata's team tried to adapt the engine to the needs of several game projects, which proved to be virtually impossible and prevented the engine's specifications from being finalized.
 Furthermore, as separate groups were working on the individual tools of the engine, there was no comprehensive software documentation to ensure usability and compliance.
 Unable to wait any longer, the Final Fantasy XIII team had no choice but to begin creating assets to keep to the game's production schedule.
 However, the lack of specifications resulted in these assets being incompatible with the engine.
-In the end, it was decided that Final Fantasy XIII was to be the principal focus of Crystal Tools and the game's team began cooperating with the Research and Development Division more closely to receive the required tools and specifications.
+In the end, it was decided that XIII was to be the principal focus of Crystal Tools and the game's team began cooperating with the Research and Development Division more closely to receive the required tools and specifications.
 While preliminary support of Crystal Tools was developed for the Wii, the console did not fully support all components.
 In 2008, Murata said that Square Enix might license the engine out to other companies at some point in the future, although the limited documentation and the impracticality of supporting licensees posed great problems in doing so.
-Two years later, Final Fantasy XIII producer Yoshinori Kitase stated that developing an engine from scratch to go with a new game may have been a mistake and a likely cause for the long period between the title's announcement and release.
+Two years later, the game's producer Yoshinori Kitase stated that developing an engine from scratch to go with a new game may have been a mistake and a likely cause for the long period between the title's announcement and release.